 - In a bowl, dissolve baking soda in hot water.
 Dip each rope in baking soda mixture; drain on paper towels.
 Form into pretzel shapes and place on greased baking sheets.
 Bake at 400° for 15 minutes or until golden brown.

 These are awesome!!
 I didn't get the shape down perfectly but the flavor is just like you get in the mall.
 I personally like the raisins, but they could be left out if you don't like them.
 I made them for a preschool snack and almost wanted to keep them all!
-Since it's a yeast bread, it takes some time, but not the full hour to proof and I think it only took me 15 minutes to mix, then about 15 minutes to get my first batch in the oven.
+Since it's a yeast bread, it takes some time.
 All in all, a nice warm snack or breakfast without too much fuss!

 These are the best pretzels I've ever made!
 My kids request them often, and for school treats over candies and cakes for birthdays!
 I omit the raisins, and instead of forming the dough into smaller balls, after the dough is kneaded, I make a recatangle, and cut into 16 pieces, and roll into a rope from there.
 It just seems a bit easier.
 I make cinnamon sticks, rolls, and pretzels with this recipe.
 Best out of the oven, or eaten within a few hours, but still delicious the next day.
 AWESOME RECIPE!!!

 I make these without the raisins and are amazing.
 I brought some to a friend and she thought it came from a shop.
 Amazing!